-- 18.3 When reviewing Individual Targets for children at SEN Support, if it is identified that children are making very limited progress, we need to think carefully about the following: - What have we tried? - How could it work better? - Have we used effective strategies? - Are there any training needs for individual staff/whole setting? - Are Individual Targets being shared with parents to ensure continuous support in the home environment? - 18.4 Ways forward should be identified and incorporated into termly Individual Provision Maps, with the triangulation of targets for the child with parents. - 18.5 If, after the next review, there still continues to be very limited progress, and from observations evidence to request additional support strategies, then we will seek the advice from relevant professional authorities e.g. LA Early Years Advisory/ Inclusion Team.
+- 18.3 When reviewing Individual Targets for children having SEND Support, if it is identified that children are making very limited progress, we need to think carefully about the following: - What have we tried? - How could it work better? - Have we used effective strategies? - Are there any training needs for individual staff/whole setting? - Are Individual Targets being shared with parents to ensure continuous support in the home environment? - 18.4 Ways forward should be identified and incorporated into termly Individual Provision Maps, with the triangulation of targets for the child with parents and possibly external professionals. - 18.5 If, after the next Individual Provision Map review, there still continues to be very limited progress, and from observations evidence to request additional support strategies, then we will seek the advice from relevant professional authorities e.g. LA Early Years Advisory/ Inclusion Team.